blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2053-knowledge_base--Determining_whether_java_objects_native_methods_are_exposed_through_webviews--.md

 ## Description:

-Determining Whether Java Objects/Native Methods Are Exposed Through WebViews
+Determining whether Java objects/Native methods are exposed through WebViews

 MSTG-PLATFORM-7: If native methods of the app are exposed to a WebView, verify that the WebView only renders JavaScript contained within the app package.